 - My employees work on public works projects, but they work away from the areas of the site where the primary construction is occurring and therefore are not exposed to most of the hazards found on a construction project.
 Do my employees have to be trained on hazards they will not encounter?

 - All on-site employees of a contractor or subcontractor must complete required safety training.
-Employees are not limited solely to the standard OSHA 10-hour program to fulfill the training requirements of the Construction Safety Training Act.
-If the contractor or subcontractor determines that the standard OSHA 10-hour program would not be beneficial for a particular employee or class of employees, it may find or structure a safety training program that is specifically tailored to the on-site duties of those employees and submit it to the Division for approval.
-The Division simply requires that any alternative training program be as stringent as an OSHA 10-hour program.
+Employees are not limited solely to the standard OSHA 10-hour construction program to fulfill the training requirements of the Construction Safety Training Act.
+If the contractor or subcontractor determines that the standard OSHA 10-hour construction program would not be beneficial for a particular employee or class of employees, it may find or structure a safety training program that is specifically tailored to the on-site duties of those employees and submit it to the Division for approval.
+The Division simply requires that any alternative training program be as stringent as an OSHA 10-hour construction program.
 The Division will not accept proof that an employee successfully completed a customized alternative safety training program as a fulfillment of the training requirement of the Act unless the employee is engaged in the same job functions for which he or she received customized alternative training.

 - Can employees credit training hours from previous courses toward the 10 hours of required safety training?

 - Prior training courses targeted at specific topics may count toward the 10 hours of required safety training.
 Upon the provision of appropriate documentation, the Division will make an assessment as to how much credit will be given.

 - What happens if an on-site employee completes a training program that the Division later decides not to approve?

 - Proof of training from a program that the Division does not approve will not be compliant with the law.
 Any on-site employee who received training through a program that was not Division-approved must be removed from the project and the employer will be subject to penalties as described in the Construction Safety Training Act.

 - If an employee received training prior to August 28, 2009 (the effective date of the Construction Safety Training Act), will it be acceptable?